-Communication is key between you and your partner and with your care team.
-Find out what is important to your pregnant partner by asking them questions related to their pregnancy, birth and postpartum.
+Communication is key between you and the person giving birth.
+Find out what is important to them.
 Listen to their needs and desires so that you can support their wishes.
-You know your partner better than anyone on the team.
-You can serve as their advocate, can help ask questions and can help communicate your partner’s wishes especially if they are very tired or in pain.
+You can serve as their advocate, ask questions, and relay their wishes, especially if they are tired or in pain.

 Learn as much as you can during the pregnancy.
-Take childbirth preparation classes, do some reading, talk to your partner’s provider during your appointments if possible, and seek out reliable information online or with trusted friends and family members.
-Preparing in advance will help you both feel more confident as you enter into a new and unique experience.
-As you seek information learn:
+Take childbirth classes, do some reading, talk to their provider during appointments, and seek out reliable information online or with trusted friends and family members.
+Preparing will help you both feel more confident as you enter into a new and unique experience.
+As you seek information, learn:

 - How to recognize the signs of labor